Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 ### Routing configuration needed

-If the selected transport doesn't natively supports publish-subscribe you need to specify the address of the publisher for each event.
+If the selected transport doesn't natively supports publish-subscribe it is required to specify the address of the publisher for each event.
 This is done by [specifying a message owner in the message endpoint mappings](/nservicebus/messaging/message-owner.md).
 For example:

 snippet:endpoint-mapping-appconfig

-Since Version 6 you can also specify the publishers in code
+Since Version 6 it is possible to also specify the publishers in code.

 snippet:PubSub-CodePublisherMapping

 ### Exclude sagas from auto subscribe

 In Version 3 and below events that are only handled by sagas are not subscribed to by default.
 In Version 4 and above sagas are treated the same as handlers and will cause an endpoint to subscribe to a given event.
-You can opt-in to the old exclude saga event handling behavior using:
+It is possible to opt-in to the old exclude saga event handling behavior using:

 snippet:DoNotAutoSubscribeSagas

 ### Auto subscribe to plain messages

 In Version 4 and below all messages not defined as a command using `ICommand` or the `.DefiningCommandsAs` convention are automatically subscribed.
-In versions 4 and 5 you can opt-in to that legacy behavior using following code
+In versions 4 and 5 it is possible to opt-in to that legacy behavior using following code

 snippet:AutoSubscribePlainMessages